okpy/jassign/README.md

 # jassign: Jupyter Notebook Assignments

+**This project is DEPRECATED because its functionality now exists in [otter grader](https://github.com/ucbds-infra/otter-grader).
+Use that instead!**

 Format and tools for authoring and distributing Jupyter notebook assignments

 Requires: **Python 3** (even if it's installed, check that it's your working version `python --version`)